norihiro/obs-color-monitor/doc/dock.md

 drag the edge of the region to resize the edge of the region.
 When you move your mouse close to the edge, a square will appear in addition to the region outline.
 The square indicates you can resize the edge.

+## Selecting Scopes
+The dock provides ROI and 3 types of scopes.
+All scopes are on by default.
+Each scope can be turned off from a right-click menu.

 ## ROI Properties

 ### Source